okTurtles/group-income/docs/Information-Flow.md

 },
 ```

-> **Note**: `meta` is included as part of the 2nd parameter of any _Contract_ action.
+> **Note**: Metadata is only included when contracts define a metadata key in their contract definition.
 It includes information about the action, such as when it was created and who created it.

 ##### 3. Getting the latest changes of a _Contract_